Introduction to Bitcoin Economics

 Now that we know what Bitcoins are and how to mine them, let’s move forward and understand the economics of Bitcoins and their benefits along with going into the depths of solo and pooled mining techniques and more.

 Economics of Bitcoin:

-- Only after each of the Block creation, which is at a reducing and settled rate, the Bitcoins are stamped.
+- Only after each Block creation, which is at a reducing and settled rate, the Bitcoins are stamped.

-- During the first four years of Bitcoin operation of the system, each and every block contains 50 new Bitcoins.
+- During the first four years of the Bitcoin Blockchain operation of the system, each and every block contains 50 new Bitcoins.

-- The rate of new Bitcoins decreases exponentially more than 64 halvings when it reaches the base cash unit of 1 satoshi, which is until the block that were mined roughly in year 2140, that is, block 13,230,000.
+- The rate of new Bitcoins decreases exponentially by more than 64 halvings when it reaches the base cash unit of 1 satoshi, which is until the block that was mined roughly in the year 2140, that is, block 13,230,000.

 Differences between Solo and Pooled mining

 ||Miners mine the new Blocks alone.

 ||Different miners work together by sharing assets to discover blocks regularly